Bankes named in GB Winter Games squad

 Cross country skiing

-James Clugnet, Andrew Musgrave, Andrew Young,
+James Clugnet, Andrew Musgrave, Andrew Young

 Snowboarding